banisterious/obsidian-canvas-roots/SECURITY.md

 1. **No Built-in Encryption**: The plugin does not encrypt data (relies on Obsidian/OS)
 2. **No Access Controls**: Anyone with vault access can view all data
 3. **No Audit Logging**: The plugin does not log data access
-4. **Obfuscation is Optional**: Users must manually enable obfuscation for exports/canvas
+4. **Privacy Protection is Opt-in**: Users must manually enable privacy protection in settings
-5. **Obfuscation Mapping Files**: Mapping files contain PII and must be secured separately
+5. **Canvas Display Not Protected**: Privacy settings apply to exports only; canvas displays full data

 ## Reporting a Vulnerability